Opinion | New details about Trump’s Dominion scam help explain our authoritarian slide

 By the time the news conference occurred on Nov.
 19, Mr. Trump’s campaign had already prepared an internal memo on many of the outlandish claims about the company, Dominion Voting Systems, and the separate software company, Smartmatic.
 The memo had determined that those allegations were untrue.

 The memo was included in papers filed in a former Dominion employee’s lawsuit against the Trump campaign and others.
-As the Times reports, the Trump campaign “sat on its findings” even as lawyers like Sidney Powell and Rudolph Giuliani continued publicly attacking the company.
+As the Times reports, the Trump campaign “sat on its findings” even as lawyers such as Sidney Powell and Rudolph W. Giuliani continued publicly attacking the company.

 But the memo directly rebutted their claims.
-Per the Times, it found that Dominion didn’t use Smartmatic softeware, had no “direct ties to Venezuela or to Mr. Soros,” and that there was “no evidence” of Dominion connections to antifa activists.
+Per the Times, it indicated that Dominion didn’t use Smartmatic software, had no “direct ties to Venezuela or to Mr. Soros,” and that there was “no evidence” of Dominion connections to antifa activists.

 The wrong question